motokimura/AsteroidTracker/README.md

 AsteroidTracker
 ===
-A library to track asteroids written in C/C++.
+A library to track asteroids, written in C/C++.

 ## Description
 This library enables you to calculate the position and velocity of asteroids that go around the Sun.